Gnashq/Gnashq.github.io/_pages/about.md

 - [Multistage Parameter Identification for Fault Control Parameters of the IIRES](https://www.researchgate.net/publication/372826786_Multi stage_Parameter_Identification_for_Fault_Control_Parameters_of_the_IIRES), Yang Zhang, Ke Jia, Xinying Jiang, Haoyuan Wang, **Qian Liu**, Bin Yang, Tianshu Bi, **TPEL 2023**

 # 🎖 Honors and Awards
+- *05.2025* Winner of the Poster Presentation at the 12th Annual Postgraduate Research Symposium at the University of Warwick
 - *06.2023* Outstanding Graduate of Beijing Municipal Level (Master)
 - *11.2022* President Scholarship (Top 0.1%)
 - *11.2022* China National Scholarship (Top 1%)